scalajs-io/nodejs/README.md

 {"stateChanged":false,"active":false,"sysTime":1392092448795,"delay":-49848795,"start":1392042600000,"end":1392066000000}
 ```

 However, sometimes we instead want to retrieve the data as a type-safe Scala object.
-Transcendent makes this as simple as:
+ScalaJs.io makes this as simple as:

 ```scala
 $http.get[MarketStatus]("/api/tradingClock/status") onComplete {